bbatsov/batsov.com/_posts/2012-12-09-from-linux-to-osx-meet-your-new-apps.markdown

 #### Skype

-Skype has a native client for OSX, that's much more stable and featureful than the Linux one.
+Skype has a native client for OS X, that's much more stable and featureful than the Linux one.

 #### Pidgin/Kopete

-OSX Mountain Lion ships with an app similar to Pidgin and Kopete called **Messages** (and iMessage in older OSX versions).
+OS X Mountain Lion ships with an app similar to Pidgin and Kopete called **Messages** (and iMessage in older OS X versions).
 It supports a plethora of chat protocols, but it kept constantly disconnecting and crashing for me, so I started looking for an alternative.
 [Adium](http://adium.im/) is a great free IM app that